umbraco/UmbracoDocs/umbraco-cloud/set-up/media/connect-to-azure-storage-explorer.md

 ---
-versionFrom: 9.0.0
-versionTo: 10.0.0
-meta.Title: "Using Azure Storage Explorer with Umbraco Cloud" meta.Description: "All Media files for Umbraco Cloud projects are stored in Azure Blob Storage containers.
+description: "All Media files for Umbraco Cloud projects are stored in Azure Blob Storage containers.
 Each environment has a separate container linked to it."
 ---

 # Connect to Azure Storage Explorer to upload files manually